brianofftherails/completely_unfair_scheduler/README.md

 - Runtime: The amount of time a process spends on CPU
 - Quantum: The assigned "timeslice" a process is given by a scheduler.
 Note that the scheduler reserves the right to cut this short and may give more time than specified (e.g. MIT's exokernel allows processes to go over their timeslice, but are penalized for doing so)

+## Metrics for Determining a Good Scheduler
+There are certain properties that are important to us as system designers

 ## Some Schedulers
 ### Shortest Job First
 Assume three processes are scheduled at the same time: